-On May 19, 2006, the Company entered into two interest rate swap agreements that are considered cash flow hedges according to FASB authoritative guidance.
-Under the terms of these swap agreements, beginning June 30, 2006, the cash flows from the Company's \$50.0 million floating-rate term loan facility under the former credit agreement had been exchanged for fixed-rate contracts that bear interest, payable quarterly.
-The first swap agreement for \$25.0 million matured April 7, 2012 bearing interest at 5.42%, which does not include the borrowing spread per the former credit agreement, with amortizing payments that mirror the old term loan facility.
-The second swap agreement for \$25.0 million matured April 7, 2012 bearing interest at 5.415%, which does not include the borrowing spread per the former credit agreement, with amortizing payments that mirror the old term loan facility.
-The Company's receive rate on each swap agreement was based on three-month LIBOR.
-As a result of the Merger and entry into a new Credit Agreement the term loan that specifically related to these interest swap transactions was repaid.
-As such, the Company discontinued and paid approximately \$2.0 million representing the fair value of these two interest swap transactions at the discontinuance date with the effective portion in accumulated other comprehensive loss to be reclassified to income over the remaining original term of the interest swaps.
+On May 19, 2006, the Company entered into two interest rate swap agreements that were considered cash flow hedges according to FASB authoritative guidance.
+In December 2010, as a result of the Merger and entry into a new Credit Agreement the term loan that specifically related to these interest swap transactions was repaid.
+As such, the Company discontinued the interest rate swaps and paid approximately \$2.0 million representing the fair value of these two interest swap transactions at the discontinuance date with the effective portion recorded in accumulated other comprehensive loss to be reclassified to income over the remaining original term of the interest rate swaps which ends April 7, 2012.

-In the fourth quarter of fiscal 2009, the Company entered into natural gas swap contracts that are considered cash flow hedges.
-Under the terms of the natural gas swap contracts the Company fixed the expected purchase cost of a portion of its plants expected natural gas usage through the first quarter of fiscal 2010.
-As of January 1, 2011 these cash flow hedges have expired and settled according to the contracts.

-In fiscal 2010, the Company has entered into natural gas contracts that are considered cash flow hedges.
+In fiscal 2010, the Company entered into natural gas swap contracts that are considered cash flow hedges.
 Under the terms of the natural gas swap contracts the Company fixed the expected purchase cost of a portion of its plants expected natural gas usage through the second quarter of fiscal 2011.
+As of December 31, 2011, all of the contracts have expired and settled according to the contracts.

-As of January 1, 2011, some of the contracts have expired and settled according to the contracts while the remaining contract positions and activity are disclosed below.
+In fiscal 2011, the Company has entered into natural gas swap contracts that are considered cash flow hedges.
+Under the terms of the natural gas swap contracts the Company fixed the expected purchase cost of a portion of its plants expected natural gas usage into the third quarter of fiscal 2012.
+As of December 31, 2011, some of the contracts have expired and settled according to the contracts while the remaining contract positions and activity are disclosed below.

-The Company estimates the amount that will be reclassified from accumulated other comprehensive loss at January 1, 2011 into earnings over the next 12 months will be approximately \$1.0 million.
-As of January 1, 2011, approximately \$0.3 million of losses have been reclassified into earnings as a result of the discontinuance of cash flow hedges.
+The Company estimates the amount that will be reclassified from accumulated other comprehensive loss at December 31, 2011 into earnings over the next 12 months will be approximately \$0.9 million.
+As of December 31, 2011, approximately \$1.2 million of losses have been reclassified into earnings as a result of the discontinuance of cash flow hedges.

-The following table presents the fair value of the Company's derivative instruments as of January 1, 2011 and January 2, 2010 (in thousands):
+The following table presents the fair value of the Company's derivative instruments as of December 31, 2011 and January 1, 2011 (in thousands):

-Derivatives Designated Balance Sheet Asset Derivatives Fair Value Value as Hedges Location Janua ry 1, 2011 Janua ry 2, 2010 Natural gas swaps Other current assets \$ 135 \$ 228 Total derivatives designate ed as hedges \$ 135 \$ 228 Derivatives not Designated as Hedges Natural gas swaps Other current assets \$ 212 \$ Heating oil swaps Other current assets 81 84 Total derivatives not design gnated as hedges \$ 293 \$ 84 Total asset derivatives \$ 428 \$ 312 Derivatives Designated Balance Sheet Li ability Deriva atives Fai r Value as Hedges Location Janua ry 1, 2011 Janua ry 2, 2010 Interest rate swaps Other noncurrent liabilities \$ \$ 2,473 Natural gas swaps Accrued expenses 16 Total derivatives designate ed as hedges \$ 16 \$ 2,473 Derivatives not Designated as Hedges Inventory swaps Accrued Expenses \$ \$ 3 Total derivates not design ated as hedges \$ \$ 3 Total liability derivatives \$ 16 \$ 2,476
+Derivatives Designated Balance Sheet Asset Derivatives Fair Value as Hedges Location December 31, 20 11 January 1, 2011 Natural gas swaps Other current assets \$ 135 Total derivatives designated as hedges \$ 135 Derivatives not Designated as Hedges Natural gas swaps and options Other current assets \$ \$ \$ 212 Heating oil swaps Other current assets 6 81 Total derivatives not designated as hedges \$ 6 \$ \$ 293 Total asset derivatives \$ 6 \$ 428 Derivatives Designated as Hedges Natural gas swaps Balance Sheet Location Accrued expenses December 31, 20 ves Fair Value January 1, 2011 5 16 Total derivatives designated as hedges \$ 569 \$ S 16 Derivatives not Designated as Hedges Natural gas swaps \$ 143 S - Heating oil swaps Accrued Expenses 24 Total derivatives not designated as hedges \$ 167 Total liability derivatives \$ 336 16

-The effect of the Company's derivative instruments on the consolidated financial statements for the fiscal years ended January 1, 2011 and January 2, 2010 are as follows (in thousands):
+The effect of the Company's derivative instruments on the consolidated financial statements for the fiscal years ended December 31, 2011 and January 1, 2011 are as follows (in thousands):

-Gain or (Loss) Gain o r (Loss) Recognized in Income Gain or (Loss) Reclassi fied From On Deri vatives Derivatives Recognize ed in OCI Accumu lated OCI (Ineffective Portion and Designated as on Deri vatives into I ncome Amount Exc cluded from Cash Flow Hedges (Effective P Portion) (a) (Effective Portion) (b) Effectiveness Testing) (c) 2010 2009 2010 2009 2010 2009 Interest rate swaps Natural gas swaps \$ (723) (257) \$ (482) (186) \$ (1,551) (161) \$ (1,629) (409) \$ 41 (13) \$ (27) 5 Total \$ (980) \$ (668) \$ (1,712) \$ (2,038) \$ 28 \$ (22)
+Derivatives Designated as Cash Flow Hedges Recogni on De (Effective Gain or (Loss) Recognized in OCI on Derivatives (Effective Portion) (a) Gain or (Loss) Reclassified From Accumulated OCI into Income (Effective Portion) (b) Gain or (Loss) Recognized in Income On Derivatives (Ineffective Portion and Amount Excluded from Effectiveness Testing) (c) 2011 2010 2011 2010 2011 2010 Interest rate swaps Natural gas swaps \$ (1,229 (723) ' ' ' \$ 41 (13) Total \$ (1,229 (980) \$ (1,604) \$ (1,712) \$ \$ 28